-- 1. All voltages are referenced to ground. - 2.
-VPUP = external pull-up voltage. - 3.
-Input load is to ground. - 4.
-An additional reset or communication sequence cannot begin until the reset high time has expired. - 5.
-Read data setup time refers to the time the host must pull the 1-Wire bus low to read a bit.
-Data is guaranteed to be valid within 1 μs of this falling edge and will remain valid for 14 μs minimum.
-(15 μs total from falling edge on 1-Wire bus.) - 6.
-Capacitance on the data line could be 800 pF when power is first applied.
-If a 5 k $\Omega$ resistor is used to pull-up the data line to $V{CC}$ , 5 $\mu$ s after power has been applied, the parasite capacitance will not affect normal communications - 7.
-The reset low time ( $t{RSTL}$ ) should be restricted to a maximum of 960 $\mu$ s, to allow interrupt signalling, otherwise, it could mask or conceal interrupt pulses. - 8.
-VIH is a function of the external pull-up resistor and the VCC power supply (DS1992, DS1993 only). - 9.
-DS1994 only.
+Note 1: All voltages are referenced to ground.

+- Note 2: V{PUP} = external pullup voltage. - Note 3: Input load is to ground. - Note 4: An additional reset or communication sequence cannot begin until the reset high time has expired. - Note 5: Read data setup time refers to the time the host must pull the 1-Wire bus low to read a bit.
+Data is guaranteed to be valid within 1μs of this falling edge and remains valid for 14μs minimum.
+(15μs total from falling edge on 1-Wire bus.) - Note 6: Capacitance on the data line could be 800pF when power is first applied.
+If a $5k\Omega$ resistor is used to pull up the data line to V{PUP}, 5μ s after power has been applied, the parasite capacitance does not affect normal communications. - Note 7: The reset low time (t{RSTL}) should be restricted to a maximum of 960μs to allow interrupt signaling; otherwise, it could mask or conceal interrupt pulses.